Experience Thailand Through the Undiscovered Countryside

 Nong Khai

-The park has a strange and wonderful Smorgasbord of bizarre cement statues of Buddha, Shiva.
-The main building of the shrine is packed with hundreds of smaller sculptures of different description and origin, photographs of Luang Pu at various stages of his life and his corpse, under a glass dome surrounded by flashing lights.
+The park has a strange and wonderful Smorgasbord of bizarre Buddha, Shiva cement stauand es.
+The shrine’s main building is packed with hundreds of more miniature sculptures of different descriptions and origins, photographs of Luang Pu at various stages of his life, and his corpse under a glass dome surrounded by flashing lights.

 Ubon Ratchathani

 Although Ubon Ratchathani is one of the largest cities in Isan (northeast Thailand), he does not get enough credit for his raw beauty.
-The Ubon Ratchathani is located on the Mekong and shares its border with Laos and has a delightful kind of eccentric.
+The Ubon Ratchathani is located on the Mekong, shares its border with Laos, and has a delightful kind of eccentric.

 Prasat Ta Muan